Electric Vehicle Charging Network

 ChargeNet NZ have the Solution

-We are building a nation-wide network of Rapid DC Chargers that let any EV owner quickly recharge their vehicle, typically in 10-30 minutes.
+ChargeNet NZ have built a nation-wide network of Rapid DC Chargers that let any EV owner quickly recharge their vehicle, typically in 10 – 30 minutes.

 How does Fast Charging work?

-A Rapid DC Charger is a much larger version of the onboard charger, and converts high power 3-phase AC into very powerful DC current.
-This dramatically reduces the charge time, usually to less than 30 minutes.
+A Rapid DC Charger is a much larger version of the onboard charger, and converts high power 3-phase AC into powerful DC current.
+Bypassing the onboard charger dramatically reduces the charge time, usually to less than 30 minutes.